 This last step in detox helps prepare a patient for what can be expected in an addiction treatment program.
 This is extremely important as the addiction treatment program is ultimately what will determine a person’s long-term success with recovery.

-Remember, drug detox is only the first step.
+Remember, detox is only the first step in a rehab program.

 The National Institute on Drug Abuse defines medical detox as a process that safely manages the symptoms of withdrawal a person will experience when he or she stops using drugs and/or alcohol.
 Medical detox is an evidence-based, addiction treatment that helps rid an individual of substance abuse dependence.